Operation Zeppelin (deception plan): Impact

-The Allies considered Zeppelin to have achieved its main objective of tying down German forces in the region until after the invasion of Normandy, although it did not appear to convince German high command that major Allied landings would occur in the Mediterranean.
-Instead, Zeppelin helped the Allies achieve their objective by convincing the Germans of the threat of small invasions, stopping them from removing the defensive forces.
+The Allies considered Zeppelin to have achieved its main objective of tying down German forces in the region until after the invasion of Normandy, but they did not appear to convince the German high command that major Allied landings would occur in the Mediterranean.
+Instead, Zeppelin helped the Allies achieve their objective by convincing the Germans of the threat of small invasions amd stopping them from removing the defensive forces.
 According to Jacob Field, the operation successfully detained 25 divisions in defensive positions in the region.

-The operation did affect German analysis of Allied troop strength.
+The operation affected German analysis of Allied troop strength.
 In early 1944 the Allies had 38 divisions in the region, but the German battle plan identified up to 71.
-Whether directly related to Zeppelin or not, German forces remained in the Mediterranean throughout May 1944, and so were not available to reinforce Normandy in June.
+Whether or not directly related to Zeppelin, German forces remained in the Mediterranean throughout May 1944 and so were not available to reinforce Normandy in June.

 With Vendetta the Allies may have oversold the deception.
 Vendetta's various deceptions, coupled with political overtures in Spain (Operation Royal Flush), created what German intelligence called "wealth of alarming reports".
-However, these were assessed as deceptive in nature probably due to their volume.
-In mid-June the German command decided that although the Allies had enough troops in North Africa to effect an invasion they lacked the landing craft to actually undertake the operation.
-Despite this, the reports had held enough credibility in late May and early June that, on the eve of the Normandy Landings, German divisions were deploying in defensive positions along the southern coast.
+However, they were assessed as deceptive in nature, probably from their volume.
+In mid-June, the German high command decided that although the Allies had enough troops in North Africa to effect an invasion they lacked the landing craft for actually undertakomg the operation.
+However, the reports had held enough credibility in late May and early June that, on the eve of the Normandy landings, German divisions were deploying in defensive positions along the southern coast.
 Troops did not begin moving north until June and July.

 Turpitude had an impact in Turkey, with reports in early June of discussion within the country's political and military spheres.
 On 10 June, the German ambassador to Turkey reported that the government were concerned about the possibility of the Allies using the country as a staging ground.
 The ambassador's report, which included details of Allied military buildup in the area, was treated with scepticism by German high command who were unable to verify some of the information.
-However, the German intelligence apparatus issued warnings of probable Allied operations in the region, and requested "exceptional vigilance" from forces stationed there.
+However, the German intelligence apparatus issued warnings of probable Allied operations in the region and requested "exceptional vigilance" from forces stationed there.